ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 The 'group_policies' parameter is not expected to be included in the Join Response (REQ20).
 This application profile does not define the functionalities that are possibly implemented at the resource hosted by the Client at the URI indicated in the 'control_group_uri' parameter (OPT10), if included in the Join Response.

 After sending a successful Join Response, the KDC adds the Client to the list of current members of the security group, if that Client is not already a group member.
 Also, the Client is assigned a name NODENAME and a sub-resource /ace-group/GROUPNAME/nodes/NODENAME at the KDC.
 Furthermore, the KDC associates NODENAME with the Client's access token and with the secure communication association that the KDC has with the Client.

-If the Client is a Publisher, its authentication credential is also associated with the tuple containing NODENAME, GROUPNAME, the current Gid, the newly assigned Publisher's Sender ID, and the Client's access token.
+If the Client is a Publisher, its authentication credential used in the group is either: the one retrieved from the 'client_cred' parameter of the Join Request, if the parameter did not specify the empty CBOR byte string (0x40); or, otherwise, the one that the KDC acquired from previous interactions with the joining node and is currently storing.
+The KDC associates the Client's authentication credential with the tuple containing NODENAME, GROUPNAME, the current Gid, the newly assigned Publisher's Sender ID, and the Client's access token.
 The KDC MUST keep this association updated over time.

 Note that, as long as the secure communication association between the Client and the KDC persists, the same Client re-joining the group is recognized by the KDC by virtue of such a secure communication association.
 As a consequence, the re-joining Client keeps the same NODENAME and the associated subresource /ace-group/GROUPNAME/nodes/NODENAME.
 Also, if the Client is a Publisher, it receives a new Sender ID according to the same criteria defined above.